-Disengage the motor locks when you need to manually push the chair.
+Disconnect the motor locks when you need to manually push the chair.
 (For example, in an emergency, or if batteries fail).

-- 1. Do not disengage motor locks unless power to the chair is off. - 2.
-Be aware that the chair will not have brakes in the free-wheel position. - 3.
-Make sure that the person pushing the chair has full control when motor locks are disengaged.
+- I. Do not disengage motor locks unless power to the chair is off. - 2.
+Be aware that the chair will not have brakes in the free-wheel position. - Make sure that the person pushing the chair has full control when motor locks are disengaged.

-1. To Disengage Motor Locks:
+I. To Disengage Motor Locks

-Rotate lever (A) fully forward to the free-wheel position.
+Push Lever (A) Down to the free-wheel position.

-2. To Engage Motor Locks:
+2. Engage Motor Locks

-Rotate lever (A) fully rearward to the drive position.
+Push the lever (A) up into the drive position.